Marguerite Bennett: Creator-owned work

 Bennett's second creator owned work, Animosity, launched in 2016.
 It explores the effects of animals gaining the intelligence of humans, centered on a young girl and a dog.
 This ongoing features art and colour by Rafael de Latorre, Juan Doe and Rob Schwager.
 An associated limited series, Animosity: The Rise started in early 2017 and with art by Juan Doe.
-A companion series, Animosity: Evolution will launch in October 2017 with art by Eric Gapstur.
+A companion series, Animosity: Evolution launched in October 2017 with art by Eric Gapstur.

+Personal life

+Bennett came out as queer in June 2016, calling herself a "queer comic writer" on social media, and is described elsewhere as such, told Richmond Magazine she "grew up queer."
+She also told CBR that she had known she was "queer since I was a little kid." and called herself a "big lesbian lead writer" of Ark: The Animated Series on social media, in June 2022.
+She currently lives in Los Angeles.